-The College is a diverse institution where people work together to achieve the aims of the College.
-All prospective staff and students need to be aware that they will be expected to work with all colleagues and clients, regardless of their gender or gender identity.

-Individuals whose religion restricts contact with the opposite sex should discuss their situation in confidence with their Academic Tutor, line manager and/or the Director of Human Resources.
+- 15.1 The College is a diverse institution where people work together to achieve the aims of the College.
+All prospective employees and students need to be aware that they will be expected to work with all colleagues and clients, regardless of their gender, gender identity and religious beliefs. - 15.2 Individuals whose religion restricts contact with the opposite sex should discuss their situation in confidence with their Academic Tutor, line manager and/or the Director of Human Resources.
 As the College is not a single sex institution, however, there may be limited possibilities for making alternative arrangements without infringing sex discrimination legislation.